DataCanvasIO/YLearn/docs/source/sub/est_model/meta.rst

 ************

-Meta-Learners [Kunzel2019]_ are estimator models that aim to estimate the CATE by taking advantage of machine learning models when the treatment is discrete, e.g., the treatment has only two values 1 and 0.
+Meta-Learners [Kunzel2019]_ are estimator models that aim to estimate the CATE by taking advantage of machine learning models when the treatment is discrete, e.g., the treatment has only two values 1 and 0, and when the unconfoundedness is satisified.
 Generally speaking, it employs multiple machine learning models with the flexibility on the choice of models.

 YLearn implements 3 Meta-Learners: S-Learner, T-Learner, and X-Learner.